mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 Even the Vimalakirti sutra, we don't know who wrote that one.
 Traditionally, Vimalakirti wrote [it] – but we are "suspicious" whether such a person was existing or not.
 Well anyway, we don't know who wrote it.
 But huge Buddhist scriptures exist.

-So those authors were really genuine religious persons, who understood religious spirit mentioned by Buddha, and also tendency of the religious thought and philosophical thought of those days.
+So those authors were really genuine religious persons, who understood [the] religious spirit mentioned by Buddha, and also [the] tendency of the religious thought and philosophical thought of those days.

 ##### 17:40

-I want to tell you the fundamental thought of Diamond Sutra.
+I want to tell you the fundamental thought of [the] Diamond Sutra.
 What does the Diamond Sutra want to teach us?
 [There is] only one point I want to tell you.

-I told you before, the last week, Diamond Sutra is quite different from Vimalakirti sutra, because Diamond Sutra is a little bit "dry". ...
+I told you before, last week, the Diamond Sutra is quite different from the Vimalakirti sutra, because the Diamond Sutra is a little bit "dry". ...
 The Vimalakirti Sutra is more literature, Buddhist literature – beautiful.
 But Diamond Sutra is sort of – well, the teaching is based on philosophical Buddhist teaching.
 So, a little "dry".

 ##### 18:58